gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

 ## Mount a persistent volume

-By default docker stores a container filesystem in a certain folder on the host machine.
+By default Docker stores a container filesystem in a certain folder on the host machine.
 This means that if a container is deleted its data will be lost.
 Let's verify this.

 1. Open the application UI, scroll to the bottom and add a few notes.